loglogpro/mysql-php-class/README.md

 $sql = "INSERT INTO `table`(`row1`) VALUES ('val')";
 $db->query($sql);
 ```
-You also can get an ID of the new record by calling 'getID' method right after your query.
+You also can get an ID of the new record by calling 'getLastID' method right after your query.
 ```php
 $id = $db->getLastID();
 ```